ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 2. Create the {{site.data.keyword.Bluemix_notm}} private network resource group.
 This address group defines the {{site.data.keyword.Bluemix_notm}} private networks that can access the enclosure and the networks that can be reached from the enclosure.
 Two sets of IP addresses need access to and from the secure enclosure, these are the SSL VPN Data centers and the {{site.data.keyword.Bluemix_notm}} Service Network (backend/private network). [{{site.data.keyword.Bluemix_notm}} IP Ranges](https://console.bluemix.net/docs/infrastructure/hardware-firewall-dedicated/ips.html) provides the full list of IP ranges that need to be allowed.

-    - Define the SSL VPN address of the data centers you will VPN via.
+    - Define the SSL VPN address of the data center(s) you are using for VPN access.
 From the SSL VPN section of {{site.data.keyword.Bluemix_notm}} IP Ranges select the VPN access points for your data center or DC cluster.
 The example here shows the VPN address ranges for the {{site.data.keyword.Bluemix_notm}} London data centers.

         ```
         set resources group address-group ibmprivate address 10.2.220.0/24